CampConn/Capstone/SVMCreateNotes.md

 ### Attempt 5

 Kernel = Poly
-Testing on training image:
+Testing on training image: 95% accuracy
-Best test result:
+Best test result: 95% accuracy
-Worst test result:
+Worst test result: 75% accuracy

+Wow, and I thought linear took a long time.
+1,167,284,911 iterations.
+I feel like that took roughly 2.5 to 3 hours.
+Let's see if it was worth it.
+Looking at the results, it appears it wasn't better than linear.
+Due to long run time and mediocre performance, linear looks like the winner.

 ### Attempt 6

 Kernel = Sigmoid
-Testing on training image:
+Testing on training image: 54% accuracy
-Best test result:
+Best test result: 49% accuracy
-Worst test result:
+Worst test result: 16% accuracy

+Wow, sigmoid was crazily fast.
+8,116 iterations.
+Oh, it drew the arm, just complete backwards.
+I have a feeling it'd improve with more data or more iterations.